 Show us your town

-It’s one of 10 regional networks initially identified as part of a strategic effort to build a stronger sense of connection among Rochester’s key constituent groups.
+It’s one of 11 regional networks—and the second largest—initially identified as part of a strategic effort to build a stronger sense of connection among Rochester’s key constituencies.

 Meet Your Guides

 Cochaired by Noah Pizmony-Levy Drezner ’00, Steve Givant ’81, and Catherine Nguyen-Martinez ’08, the Metro New York City Network Leadership Cabinet plans activities and programs for members of the region’s University community.

 Berger, who grew up near New York City in Westchester County, started her career on Wall Street before transitioning into product development in online trading, banking, and travel.
 With her husband, Jay, she has owned an executive recruiting company for 25 years.
 Their son, Alex, is a member of the Class of 2010..

 A fourth-generation New Yorker, Drezner returned to the city in 2014 as an associate professor of higher education at Teachers College, Columbia University.

 Raised in Queens, Givant began his career as a corporate lawyer in New York City and now serves as chief financial and legal officer for an aerospace and defense firm based in northern New Jersey.

 Chanphanitpornkit is orchestra director of Nyack High School and conductor of concert orchestra at Manhattan School of Music Precollege.
 She’s also a doctoral student at Teachers College, Columbia University.

 Tony Graham ’81